mentalisttraceur/python-threadref/README.rst

 -----------

-Internally, ``threadref`` is just a weak reference to a thread local variable, and this trick seems to only works on CPython implementations with the C implementation of ``threading.local``.
+Internally, ``threadref`` is just a weak reference to a thread local variable, and this trick seems to only work on CPython implementations with the C implementation of ``threading.local``.